Charles White (writer): Biography

 During the Federalism debates of the 1890s White exerted his influence as an editor to use the Bathurst Free Press to support free trade and Federation.
-The local Federalist movement led to the holding of the People’s Federal Convention at Bathurst from 16 to 21 November 1896.
+The local Federalist movement led to the holding of the People's Federal Convention at Bathurst from 16 to 21 November 1896.
 During the 1901 election campaign leading to the formation of the first federal parliament, the dominant ideological divide was between the protectionists versus the free traders.
 White, using his newspaper, was very publicly on the side of the Free Trade party.
 At an election rally held in Bathurst on Tuesday evening, 26 March 1901, speakers addressed a crowd of two thousand from the balcony of the Park Hotel in support of the Free Trade candidate Sydney Smith.
-During the rally supporters of protectionism attempted to disrupt the meeting, leading to censorious comments in the Bathurst Free Press such as: “The tactics adopted by the Protectionist hoodlums, hirelings, and hobbledehoys were absolutely disgraceful, and will remain as an indelible stigma on the name of Protection in Bathurst”.
-White added: “These inane and empty-headed descendants of the Goths and Vandals roared themselves hoarse in order to stifle freedom of speech, and not satisfied with bellowing and conducting themselves like wild animals from a menagerie, they gave vent to their low, cowardly, unmanly, and despicable instincts by hurling rotten and other eggs at the speakers and others on the platform”.
+During the rally supporters of protectionism attempted to disrupt the meeting, leading to censorious comments in the Bathurst Free Press such as: "The tactics adopted by the Protectionist hoodlums, hirelings, and hobbledehoys were absolutely disgraceful, and will remain as an indelible stigma on the name of Protection in Bathurst."
+White added: "These inane and empty-headed descendants of the Goths and Vandals roared themselves hoarse in order to stifle freedom of speech, and not satisfied with bellowing and conducting themselves like wild animals from a menagerie, they gave vent to their low, cowardly, unmanly, and despicable instincts by hurling rotten and other eggs at the speakers and others on the platform."
 The election resulted in a win for Smith (in the Macquarie electorate).
-White’s forceful criticism of leading protectionists and the movement in general gave rise to considerable local hostility.
-In February 1902 the partnership between Charles and Gloster White “carrying on business as Printers and Newspaper Proprietors” was dissolved “by Mutual Consent”.
-Charles sold his share of the newspaper to his brother Gloster and moved to Randwick.
+White's forceful criticism of leading protectionists and the movement in general gave rise to considerable local hostility.
+In February 1902 the partnership between Charles and Gloster White "carrying on business as Printers and Newspaper Proprietors" was dissolved "by Mutual Consent".
+White sold his share of the newspaper to his brother Gloster and moved to Randwick.

+On several occasions he acted as editor for the Lithgow Mercury.

-In late 1905 John Vane, who had been a member of John Gilbert and Ben Hall’s gang of bushrangers for a brief period in 1863, visited Charles White in Sydney.
-Vane gave White “an account of the inner life of the gang with which he had been associated”.
+In late 1905 John Vane, who had been a member of John Gilbert and Ben Hall's gang of bushrangers for a brief period in 1863, visited White in Sydney, giving him "an account of the inner life of the gang with which he had been associated".
 Vane died soon afterwards (on 30 January 1906 in Cowra hospital).

+White was employed as an associate editor in the early days of The Farmer & Settler newspaper, first published in February 1906 in Sydney as the official organ of the New South Wales Farmers' and Settlers' Association.
+He was still so employed in December 1909, for most of that time under Harry J. Stephens.

+In the early hours of the morning of 18 January 1911 a fire started in the study of White's Randwick house.
+The fire brigade managed to confine the blaze to the study, but all of White's records were destroyed.